dalkoran/dalkoran.github.io/_posts/2008-01-19-html-to-flowdocument-converter.md

----
-layout: post
-title: "HTML to FlowDocument Converter"
+---title: "HTML to FlowDocument Converter"
 date: 2008-01-19 13:52
 author: spencen
 comments: true
 categories: [.NET, Development, WPF]
 tags: []
 ---
 I have an existing application that I wrote that stores "notes" in HTML format.
 I actually used the embedded HTML editor in IE to allow the user to create text - similar to what a RichText control would be used for but outputting to HTML rather than (the even more horrid) RTF.